bitcoin/bitcoin/doc/translation_process.md

 Please see [http://docs.transifex.com/developer/client/setup#windows](http://docs.transifex.com/developer/client/setup#windows) for details on installation.

 The Transifex Dash project config file is included as part of the repo.
-It can be found at `.tx/config`, however you shouldn’t need change anything.
+It can be found at `.tx/config`, however you shouldn’t need to change anything.

 ### Synchronising translations
 To assist in updating translations, we have created a script to help.